pepstock-org/Charba/README.md

  * add `set` methods to `AnnotationElement` class in order to enable the change of annotation dimension at runtime.
  * add `z` option to all annotations options classes.
  * add `interaction` option to `AnnotationOptions` configuration class.
+ * enable the management of annotation types defaults stored as elements.

 ### Development